manuelbickel/semantic_sustainability_assessment/README.md

+#Note: The code is currently being improved and converted to an R package.
+I would kindly ask interested readers to contact me directly for the most recent version.

 # Semantic Sustainability Assessment via interpretation network analysis applied on Lower Saxionan Climate Action Plans to reveal transition patterns of the German Energy Transition (Energiewende)

 ## Introduction